 Surprise your customers, without lifting a finger…

 Marketing is tough.
 But it’s a little easier when it’s done for you.
 That’s where marketing automation comes in.
 You can use email software — such as Constant Contact — to automatically send pre-designed emails in response to certain triggers.
 The most obvious example is a thank you email that’s sent when someone makes a purchase from your website or signs up to your newsletter.
-But as automation software gets smarter, 2016 will be the year marketers get more imaginative with their use of email triggers.
+But as automation software gets smarter, this will be the year marketers get more imaginative with their use of email triggers.
 Don’t miss the party.

 Review, review, review